leanprover-community/lean4-metaprogramming-book/md/main/elaboration.md

 namespace or opening it, but can also be used like above.

-Now back to our example, while Lean does at this point already know that `.add` needs to have type: `?m1 → ?m2 → ?m2` (where `?x` is notation for a meta variable) the elaborator for `.add` does need to know the actual value of `?m2` so the term elaborator postpones execution (by internally creating a synthetic meta variable in place of `.add`), the elaboration of the other two arguments then yields the fact that `?m2` has to be `Nat` so once the `.add` elaborator is continued it can work with this information to complete elaboration.
+Now back to our example, while Lean does at this point already know that `.add` needs to have type: `?m1 → ?m2 → ?m2` (where `?x` is notation for a metavariable) the elaborator for `.add` does need to know the actual value of `?m2` so the term elaborator postpones execution (by internally creating a synthetic metavariable in place of `.add`), the elaboration of the other two arguments then yields the fact that `?m2` has to be `Nat` so once the `.add` elaborator is continued it can work with this information to complete elaboration.